jeffpar/pcjs.v1/disks/pcx86/windows/1.01/cga/README.md

 NOTE: The Windows 1.01 mouse pointer can be controlled with your mouse, but only when your mouse is within the "CGA Display" window.
 This is a restriction imposed by your web browser, not PCjs.

-For more control over this machine, try the [Control Panel](debugger/) configuration, featuring the built-in PCjs Debugger, with save/restore enabled.
+For more control over this machine, try the [Control Panel](debugger/) or [Soft Keyboard](softkbd/) configurations, featuring the built-in PCjs Debugger, with save/restore enabled.